Updated on Dec 12, 2025 10:07 IST

 A:

-No, Radiology and MBBS are different but are from the medical field only, and they also differ on the basis of educational requirements, scope of practice and focus.
+No Radiology and MBBS are different but are from medical field only, and they also differ on basis of educational requirements, scope of practice and focus.

 MBBS is a UG degree that includes various topics of medicine and surgery.
-It's a comprehensive programme that covers a wide range of medical subjects, including anatomy, physiology, pharmacology, pathology, and clinical rotations in different specialities.
+But Radiology is a medical speciality that is about use of medical imaging technologies.

 Q: After completing a BAMS, can we do the Radiology courses?